wonarii/CART210-glossary/README.md

 Each student must:

-- define the concept in their own words, with precision and conciseness
-- cite their sources of information in strict Chicago author-year format.
-Three references minimum per entry, and two of them must be from academic sources (i.e., book, article, or conference paper).
-Add your bibliographic entry at the end of the list, in the right alphabetic order.
+- choose three terms from the provided list of new media keywords
+- conduct research to understand each term's relevance in the context of new media.
+Explore its historical origins, technological significance, and its influence on contemporary digital culture and society.
+- write precise definitions for the chosen terms, addressing the following points in your analysis: why is the term significant in new media? how does it relate to current technologies or media practices? what are paradigmatic examples that illustrate the term or technology? identify the person or group that coined, designed, or popularized the term or technology, if applicable.
+- use the Chicago Author-Year citation style strictly for all sources.
+Each term should reference a minimum of three sources, from which at least two must be academic sources (e.g., books, journal articles, or conference papers).
+Include a properly formatted bibliographic entry at the end of your entry.
+Follow the instructions on how to create references using Markdown.
-- provide links in the form of internal references to other terms in the glossary
+- link your definitions to other terms in the glossary using internal references.
-- provide links to external references in the form of HTTP links
+- provide external references, such as hyperlinks to credible sources or relevant examples, in HTTP/HTTPS format

 ## Adding new terms